ClimateImpactLab/energy-code-release-2020/0_make_dataset/climate/README.md

     * IRN: Data for 2015 correspond to 20 March 2015 19 March 2016, which is Iranian year 1394
     * NPL: Data are reported on a fiscal year basis, beginning on 1 July and ending on 30 June of the subsequent year 2015/16 is treated as 2015
     * NZL: Prior to 1994, data refer to fiscal year (April 1993 to March 1994 for 1993).
 From 1994, data refer to calendar year.
-    * KEN: As of 2001, electricity data are reported on a fiscal year basis, beginning on 1 July and ending on 30 June of the subsequent year
+    * KEN: As of 2001, electricity data are reported on a fiscal year basis, beginning on 1 July and ending on 30 June of the subsequent year.
+    * MMR: Some data are reported on a fiscal year basis.
+Since we do not know which years, we cannot match climate data to MMR, and therefore do not include it in our analysis.

 * [programs/clean_WORLDpre.do](https://gitlab.com/ClimateImpactLab/Impacts/energy-code-release/blob/master/0_make_dataset/climate/programs/clean_WORLDpre.do)
     * ETH: Data are reported according to the Ethiopian financial year, which runs from 1 July to 30 June of the next year.